Common law offence: England and Wales

 In England and Wales, the Law Commission's programme of codification of the criminal law included the aim of abolishing all the remaining common law offences and replacing them, where appropriate, with offences precisely defined by statute.
 Common law offences were seen as unacceptably vague and open to development by the courts in ways that might offend the principle of certainty.
 However, neither the Law Commission nor the UK Parliament have completed the necessary revisions of the law, so some common law offences still exist.
-In England and Wales, common law offences are punishable by unlimited fines and unlimited imprisonment.
+In England and Wales, unless a specific maximum sentence has been codified, common law offences are punishable by unlimited fines and unlimited imprisonment.

 Common law offences that have been abolished or redefined as statutory offences are listed at History of English criminal law.

 List of offences under the common law of England

 This list includes offences that have been abolished or codified in one or more or all jurisdictions.